PSM – NORWALK

 Venturing into the shark-infested waters of in-house engine building for the first time, Cory Reed and Team Liberty pulled off a debut that could only be termed a success at the Summit Racing Equipment Nationals at “America’s Race Track,” Summit Raceway Park in Norwalk, Ohio.
 Reed and teammate Joey Gladstone, who made the painful decision to skip Chicago to focus entirely on to the unimaginable leap to being their own engine builders, exceeded their stated goal of coming back at Denver by making it to Norwalk.

 “I definitely didn’t expect to be here,” Reed said.
 “This is all of us together – [crew chief/tuner] Cecil [Towner], Joey, me, everybody under this awning.
 We all contribute.
-We never thought we’d make it back before Denver, but everything looked good when we dynoed our stuff so we thought, ‘What the hell.
+We never thought we’d make it back before Denver, but everything looked good when we dynoed our stuff, so we thought, ‘What the hell?
 Let’s go to Norwalk.’
-We’d been making peak power at 7,000 [rpm].
+We used to make peak power at 7,000 [rpm].
 We leave at almost 7,000.
-Now, we’re making peak power at about 10,000, and these things spend a lot more time up around 10,000 than they do at 7,000, so we figured we’d run better than we had been and we did.”
+Now, we’re making peak power at about 10,000, and these things spend a lot more time up around 10,000 than they do at 7,000, so we figured we’d run better than we were and we are.”